 As a nanny of toddlers, Caroline Maurer takes walks as a regular part of her routine.
 Most of those walks are simple and enjoyable and also usually quite predictable.

-But while on a recent walk with a two-year-old she cares for, she suddenly found herself in a position in which she would have to make a split-second decision of life and death.
+But while on a recent walk with a 2-year-old she cares for, she suddenly found herself in a position in which she would have to make a split-second decision of life and death.

 Just Another Walk?